-60. Future of Jubilee Line extension (contingent on £400 million contribution from Canary Wharf developers).
+58. Future of Jubilee Line extension (contingent on £400 million contribution from Canary Wharf developers).

-- 61. Review of the roads programme. - 62.
-Investment in British Rail and other public transport investment, including the use of private capital.
+- 59. Review of the roads programme. - 60.
+Investment in British Rail and other public transport investment, including the use of private capital. - 61.
+London Underground's draft 10-year strategy.